nycu-csit/laravel-impersonation/README.md

 This package will register a route of `/impersonation`, which list all of the users.

-After impersonating as an user, you have to logout then login again in order to getting back to your accout.
+After impersonating as an user, you have to logout then login again in order to getting back to your account.

 Since this package uses `Auth::loginUsingId()`, when impersonating, the user getting impersonated will be shown on the debugbar.